A-tG/Voicemeeter-Remote-API-dll-dynamic-wrapper/README.md

 Helps to dynamically load VoicemeeterRemote64.dll or VoicemeeterRemote.dll.

+**Basic return codes, methods and types similar to original DLL.
+Use extended class for more functionality or you can write your own.**

 All API procedures have been implemented at the moment (March 2021).

-Basic return codes, methods and types similar to original DLL.
-Use extended class for more functionality or you can write your own.

 Backward compability with older API DLL's versions: no crash if you try to load old DLL without Audio callback and Macro buttons procedures (possible to add backward compability to other methods if needed)